-What information and practical skills are necessary to apply the solutions?
+what information and practical skills are necessary to apply the

+solutions?

+How can you test the solutions?

+Ø

 Situation 3.
 You answer the phone and you hear the other person talking on the other end of the phone.
 You missed their name when they introduced themselves and now they are talking but you do not know what they are saying.